JulienSt/c-tips/README.md

 # c-tips
-aomw c files, which contain useful tips a nd reminders for myself
+some c files, which contain useful tips and reminders for myself